Dynamical Boson Stars: Dynamics of boson stars

-The interaction of non-identical boson stars was studied in~\cite{Palenzuela:2006wp} using a 3D Cartesian code to simulate head-on collisions of stars initially at rest.
-It was found that, for a given separation, the merger of two stars would produce an unstable star which collapses to a black hole if the initial individual mass were $M \ge 0.26 \approx 0.4\, M_{\rm max}$.
+The interaction of non-identical boson stars was studied in \cite{Palenzuela:2006wp} using a 3D Cartesian code to simulate head-on collisions of stars initially at rest.
+It was found that, for a given separation, the merger of two stars would produce an unstable star that collapses to a black hole if the initial individual mass were $M \ge 0.26 \approx 0.4\,M_{\max}$.
 For smaller masses, the resulting star would avoid gravitational collapse and its features would strongly depend on the initial configuration.
-The parameterization of the initial data was written as a superposition of the single boson star solution $\phi_0({\bf r})$, located at different positions ${\bf r_1}$ and ${\bf r_2}$
+The parameterization of the initial data was written as a superposition of the single boson-star solution $\phi_0(\mathbf{r})$, located at different positions $\mathbf{r_1}$ and $\mathbf{r_2}$

 Many different initial configurations are possible with this parameterization.
-The precise solution $\phi_0$ is unaffected by changing the direction of rotation (within in the complex plane isospace) via $\epsilon=\pm 1$ or by a phase shift $\delta$.
+The precise solution $\phi_0$ is unaffected by changing the direction of rotation (within the complex plane) via $\epsilon=\pm 1$ or by a phase shift $\theta$.

-When $\epsilon=-1$ the Noether charge changes sign and the compact object is then known as an \emph{anti-boson star}.
-Three particular binary cases were studied in detail: (i)~identical boson stars ($\epsilon=1$, $\delta=0$), (ii)~the pair in phase opposition ($\epsilon=1$, $\delta=\pi$), and (iii)~a boson--anti-boson pair ($\epsilon=-1$, $\delta=0$).
-The trajectories of the centers of the stars are displayed in Figure~\ref{fig:binary_headon}, together with a simple estimate of the expected trajectory assuming Newtonian gravity.
+When $\epsilon=-1$, the Noether charge changes sign and the compact object is then known as an \emph{anti-boson star}.
+Three particular binary cases were studied in detail: (i)~identical boson stars ($\epsilon=1$, $\theta=0$), (ii)~the pair in phase opposition ($\epsilon=1$, $\theta=\pi$), and (iii)~a boson--anti-boson pair ($\epsilon=-1$, $\theta=0$).
+The trajectories of the centers of the stars are displayed in Fig.~\ref{fig:binary_headon}, together with a simple estimate of the expected trajectory assuming Newtonian gravity.
 The figure makes clear that the merger depends strongly on the kind of pair considered, that is, on the interaction between the scalar fields.

-A simple energy argument is made in~\cite{Palenzuela:2006wp} to understand the differing behavior.
+A simple energy argument is made in \cite{Palenzuela:2006wp} to understand the differing behavior.
 In the weak gravity limit when the stars are well separated, one can consider the local energy density between the two stars.
-In addition to the contribution due to each star separately, a remaining term $\Delta$ results from the interaction of the two stars and it is precisely this term that will depend on the parameters $\epsilon$ and $\delta$.
+In addition to the contribution due to each star separately, a remaining term $\Delta$ results from the interaction of the two stars and it is precisely this term that will depend on the parameters $\epsilon$ and $\theta$.
 This term takes the simple form